How to Write Content That AI Platforms Actually Cite: Lessons From 29 Million AI Answers

 The 3-4x Length Advantage

 When your product section is 3-4x longer than competitor sections, AI platforms have significantly more content to pull from when recommending your brand.
 More content means more quotable passages, more features covered, and more use cases addressed.
-The AI does not see this as bias — it sees it as having more comprehensive information about one option compared to others.
+The AI does not see this as bias — it sees it as having more information about one option compared to others.

 How to Write Key Passages LLMs Will Quote Directly